panuhorsmalahti/dt-review-bot/README.md

 ## How to deploy

-This bot uses GoogleAppEngine ManagedVM. but this bot is not depeneds on appengine API.
+This bot uses GoogleAppEngine ManagedVM, but this bot doesn't depend on the appengine API.

 ```
 $ npm run deploy